GG666/Lecture/Chapter (C_English).md

 ## Program exit
-When the program exit with return value 0 is normal terminates.
+When the program exit with the return value 0 means normal terminates.
 Using the exit() function in stdlib.h can end the main function, too.

-The argument passed to exit has the same meaning as the return value of main function: both indicate the program’s status at termination.
+The argument passed to exit has the same meaning as the return value of the main function: both indicate the program’s status at termination.
 As a result, we’d pass 0 to indicate normal termination.

 The difference between return and exit is that exit causes program termination regardless of which function calls it.